b00nb0b/blog/_posts/2014-08-07-mobile-page-optimization.md

 ![Fig. 1: Number of global desktop and mobile users in millions]({{ site.baseurl }}assets/mobile_page_optimization/comscore_traffic_distribution.jpg)
 <a name="fig1">Fig. 1</a>: Number of global desktop and mobile users in millions

-Now we know the reason why its importent to optimze our webpages for mobile traffic.
-There are several factors which should be taken into account while optimizing for mobile (the list is not ordered in any kind):
+Now we know the reason why it's importent to optimze our webpages for mobile traffic.
+There are several factors which should be taken into account while optimizing for mobile (the list is not ordered by any kind):

 - device display parameters
 - available data network